brunocampiol/civilization-vi-raze-capital/README.md

 ## Overview

-This mod enables the ability to raze enemy capital cities in Civilization VI.
+This mod enables the ability to raze all cities including capital cities in Civilization VI.

 Tested on July 13, 2025, running on Windows 11 with the Epic Games version.